Achievable logoAchievable logo

 Gender

-Especially with disability income insurance, the applicant’s current income in relation to the amount of insurance being applied for is important in underwriting.
+Especially with disability income insurance, the applicant’s current income relative to the amount of insurance being applied for is important in underwriting.

 Occupation

-One’s occupation is of concern to the health underwriter, for obvious reasons.
-This is true whether the applicant is seeking medical expense reimbursement insurance or disability income insurance.
-If an applicant for disability insurance has 2 jobs, the policy will usually be underwritten on the more hazardous occupation.
+Occupation matters to the health underwriter for obvious reasons.
+This applies whether the applicant is seeking medical expense reimbursement insurance or disability income insurance.
+If an applicant for disability insurance has two jobs, the policy will usually be underwritten based on the more hazardous occupation.

-Health underwriters have several options available to them in setting rates for applicants who represent a substandard risk.
+Health underwriters have several options for setting rates for applicants who represent a substandard risk.
 Techniques for handling substandard risks include:

 Exclusions

-If an applicant seems at particularly high risk for a certain illness or injury, the underwriter may propose excluding that illness or injury from coverage.
-For example, a person with a history of back problems might be offered a health policy that excludes coverage for spine related medical expenses.
+If an applicant appears to be at particularly high risk for a certain illness or injury, the underwriter may propose excluding that illness or injury from coverage.
+For example, a person with a history of back problems might be offered a health policy that excludes coverage for spine-related medical expenses.

 Insurers may offer a policy that is modified to reflect the greater risk posed by the applicant.
-Unlike the exclusion approach, a modified policy would not exclude protection of a certain illness, but may reduce benefits paid for certain medical care if the applicant seems predisposed to having a claim for a specific medical problem.
+Unlike an exclusion, a modified policy does not remove coverage for a specific illness.
+Instead, it may reduce benefits paid for certain medical care if the applicant appears predisposed to claims for a specific medical problem.

-If at all possible, most insurers prefer to deal with substandard risks by charging an extra premium (rating) and providing full coverage.
+When possible, most insurers prefer to handle substandard risks by charging an extra premium (rating) while providing full coverage.

-The challenges facing the health claim examiner are different from those of the life claim examiner.
+The challenges facing the health claim examiner differ from those of the life claim examiner.
 With life insurance, if the insured has died within the terms of the policy, the death benefit is paid.

-Health insurance claims are subject to several variables.
-The cost of medical care depends on the type and degree of one’s illness or injury.
-Some medical claims can become very complicated, with medical bills coming from different sources.
-The claim examiner must review each bill to see if it represents a covered expense and if it falls within the coverage offered by the policy.
+Health insurance claims involve more variables.
+The cost of medical care depends on the type and severity of the illness or injury.
+Claims can also be complex, with bills coming from multiple providers.
+The claim examiner must review each bill to determine whether it is a covered expense and whether it falls within the policy’s coverage.

-There are other considerations that are predicated on the particular type of health insurance in question.
-Disability claims present challenges that are different from medical expense reimbursement claims.
-As we review each type of health insurance in detail, some of these unique considerations will become evident.
+Other considerations depend on the type of health insurance involved.
+Disability claims present challenges that differ from medical expense reimbursement claims.
+As you review each type of health insurance in detail, these unique considerations will become evident.

 Health insurance is offered through various avenues including commercial insurance companies, service organizations, and government programs.
 Here is a breakdown of how health insurance is provided: